invrev/blogger/daily_c++.md

 * appending one vector to other

     `first_vec.insert(first_vec.end(), second_vec.begin(), second_vec.end());`

+* increasing the size of vector by n .
+    `vecObj.resize(n)`

 #### Get the symbol table for the debugging
     `g++ -g <file_name.cpp>`

+#### Difference in logical operator (&&) and BitWise operator (&)

+#### pointer arena

+    in c++,Reference is an alias of a object. in c,reference is an memory location or
+    Though eventually in both cases it is an memory location.

+    Difference between reference and pointer
+    Terminologies
+    1. Pointee :
+         A value
+    2. Reference :
+         A memory address
+         Use & operator to create the reference.
+    3. Pointer  :
+         a memory location that stores the address/reference of another variable/memory location.
+    4. Dreferencing :
+         operation that retrives the pointee from the given pointer
+    5. Shallow and Deep copy

+    6. Bad pointer
+        uninitialized pointer/pointer with a garbage value.

+    1. Rule of three (not from c++)
+         1. Pointer must be allocated
+             eg. int *a = 0 or struct node *head = (struct node *) malloc (sizeof(struct node))
+         2. Pointee must be allocated
+            eg. int b = 10;
+         3. A pointer must be assigned to point to pointee eg . a = &b;

+##### Reference vs. pointers:

+`int& a = b;
+int* a = &b;`
+*  References are like pointers, except:
+*  Must always be initialized where declared
+*  Cannot be reassigned
+*  Use . instead of -> to access fields and methods
+*  Never need to use * to dereference, compiler will “do the right thing”
+*  Cannot take address of reference variable, you get the address of the referenced object

+#### constructor in the struct
+    Always values in the bracket are for assignement `eg. TreeNode(int x) : val(x), left(NULL), right(NULL) {} `